 As you can see, they are bigger and stronger than the piriformis and we need to “wake them up” so they start doing their job properly again!
 This will allow your poor, overworked piriformis chance to relax and recover.

-While there are hundreds of exercises to choose from to achieve this goal, you only really need a handful to get a good result – the video below shows exactly what you should do to strengthen your gluteal and take some pressure off that piriformis:
+While there are hundreds of exercises to choose from to achieve this goal, you only really need a handful to get a good result – the video below shows one of such exercises to strengthen your gluteal and take some pressure off that piriformis.

 Exercise #1 – Hip Abduction

 Make sure you are keeping your to leg IN LINE with your body.
 It’s easier for you to allow your leg to come forward as you do this exercise, which makes it super-easy… But you’ll be work the WRONG muscles!

 I recommend most people continue this exercise until they get a “deep working ache” in the hip, then having a 1 minute rest, then repeating that 3 times daily.

 - Start standing holding onto a chair or a work top

 - Stand just on your good leg

 - Take the bad leg OUT and BEHIND YOU as shown in the picture

 - When you go as far as you can, SQUEEZE your buttock at the end point for 2 seconds